Syllabus for Internship in Peace and Conflict Studies A

 The Department Board

-Bachelor of Arts degree with at least 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and at least 30 credits in major subject or equivalent experience.
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
+Also required is 90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and at least 30 credits in peace and conflict studies or the equivalent.

 The course aims to offer the opportunity to develop skills in peace and conflict studies in a professional setting.
 The objective is to provide professional experience in the form of practical training that is relevant for professional work as an investigator/analyst at state agencies, NGOs (Non-Governmental Organisations) and international organisations.
 Furthermore, the course aims to provide an opportunity to develop a professional attitude towards employers and colleagues.